-Micek: See you at the next mass shooting, Congress
+Micek: Until the next mass shooting, Congress

 Why did they even bother?